disqus/disqus-react/README.md

 ### DiscussionEmbed with SSO

 This is an example for setting up the DiscussionEmbed component with SSO.
 This example config is also used on the Disqus React SSO example found here: https://disqus-sso-react-demo.glitch.me/.
+Note: The `config.sso` object is not required for publishers integrating SSO only because `config.sso` is only used when the SSO login is present alongside the Disqus login.

 ```js
 import { DiscussionEmbed } from 'disqus-react';